Covariant Hamiltonian representation of Noether's theorem and its application to SU(N) gauge theories: Noether's theorem in the Hamiltonian description of field dynamics

 If and only if the infinitesimal transformation rule ${\delta\HC|}_{\mathrm{CT}}$ for the Hamiltonian from Eqs.~(\ref{gl1}) coincides with the variation $\delta\HC$ from Eq.~(\ref{gl2}), then the set of infinitesimal transformation rules is consistent and actually does define a \emph{canonical} transformation.
 We thus have

 Thus, the divergence of $j^{\mu}(x)$ must vanish in order for the transformation~(\ref{gl1}) to be \emph{canonical}, and hence to preserve the Hamiltonian according to Eq.~(\ref{div-g}).
 The $j^{\mu}(x)$ then define a conserved four-current vector, commonly referred to as \emph{Noether current}.
 The canonical transformation rules~(\ref{gl1}) then furnish the corresponding infinitesimal symmetry transformation.
-Noether's theorem and its inverse can now be formulated in the realm of covariant Hamiltonian field theory as: \begin{ntft}[Hamiltonian Noether] The characteristic vector function $j^{\mu}(\phi_{I},\pi_{I},x)$ in the generating function $F_{2}^{\mu}$ from Eq.~(\ref{gen-infini}) must have \emph{zero divergence} in order to define a canonical transformation.
-The subsequent transformation rules~(\ref{gl1}) then comprise an infinitesimal symmetry transformation which preserves the Hamiltonian.
+Noether's theorem and its inverse can now be formulated in the realm of covariant Hamiltonian field theory as: \begin{ntft}[Hamiltonian Noether] The characteristic vector function $j^{\mu}(\phi_{I},\pi_{I},x)$ in the generating function $F_{2}^{\mu}$ from Eq.~(\ref{gen-infini}) must have \emph{zero divergence} in order to define a valid canonical transformation.
+The subsequent transformation rules~(\ref{gl1}) then comprise an infinitesimal symmetry transformation which preserves the action functional.

-Conversely, if a symmetry transformation is known to preserve the Hamiltonian, then the transformation is \emph{canonical} and hence can be derived from a generating function.
+Conversely, if a symmetry transformation is known to preserve the action functional, then the transformation is \emph{canonical} and hence can be derived from a generating function.
 The characteristic $4$-vector function $j^{\mu}(\phi_{I},\pi_{I},x)$ in the corresponding \emph{infinitesimal} generating function~(\ref{gen-infini}) then represents a conserved current, hence $\partial j^{\alpha}/\partial x^{\alpha}=0$. \end{ntft}